nullpass/pyventory/README.md

 =============================================================
 **Uses Python 3.4 and Django 1.7 and a whole lot of love**

-### Bugs:
+### Next:
-* all
+* REFACTOR:

-### TODO:
-* go back to the whiteboard for the domain/company/env flow.
-3. Tickets: enable company-checking in link_related()
-4. Install: update install wizard to create domains with companies attached.
+    * Remove ENV from ticket url and attr; keep company attr
+    * Add SLA attr to domain
+    * Explain SLA relation to domain during ticket creation
+        * Select by company then domain or just domain?
+    * Match changes in install wizard
+* Auth: Basic local log(in|out), profile
 * Tickets: check for inventory.applications in link_related()
 * Tickets: put undo url in success message from unlink_related()
 * Reply: success url should include #shortcut to comment that was added/updated.
 Don't need messages() there.